 - 1. Articulates a service agenda to the University, public, and/or profession that demonstrates increasingly well-developed professional expertise that enhances and complements teaching excellence and curriculum development. - 2.
 Statement of service activities and how one chooses which activities to engage in. - 3.
-Assumption of significant leadership roles, as available, in two or more of the following areas is strongly recommended and highly encouraged: - (a) In the governance of the University; exceeds unit expectations for committee work. - (b) Description of the purpose and function of the committee; role; elected or appointed; significance and effectiveness of contributions. - 4.
-Supports the governance and furtherance of the mission of the unit, College or University: describe the purpose and function of the role, indicate whether elected or appointed, describe significance and effectiveness of contributions. - 5.
-In relevant professional organizations; advocates for one's profession: list professional organizations and the nature of role played with membership, describe the purpose and
+Assumption of significant leadership roles is strongly recommended and highly encouraged. - (a) In the governance of the unit, College or University, candidates should exceed minimum unit expectations for committee work; describe the purpose and function of the committee; role; elected or appointed; significance and effectiveness of contributions. - (b) In relevant professional organizations; advocates for one's profession: list professional organizations and the nature of role played with membership, describe the purpose and function of the committee and role, indicate whether elected or appointed, describe significance and quality of contributions, describe types and effects of advocacy. - (c) In engagement with relevant community organizations: describe the purpose and function of the organization and role, indicate whether elected or appointed, describe significance and quality of contributions, describe relevance of the work to their area of expertise.

-- function of the committee and role, indicate whether elected or appointed, describe significance and quality of contributions, describe types and effects of advocacy. - 6.
-Actively involved in relevant community organizations: describe the purpose and function of the organization and role, indicate whether elected or appointed, describe significance and quality of contributions, describe relevance of the work to their area of expertise. - 7.
-List relevant professional licenses or certifications (if applicable), source, and dates they are valid
+4. List relevant professional licenses or certifications (if applicable), source, and dates they are valid